grycap/cloudvamp/README.md

 ### What are the technical details?

 If a VM is not using part of the memory, CloudVAMP varies the amount of memory allocated by the hypervisor to the VM to fit (with a margin) the running applications.
-The host that is hosting the VM will then have an extra amount of "packed memory" that can be assigned to other VMs.
+The host that is hosting the VM will then have an extra amount of "stolen memory" that can be assigned to other VMs.

 That is why memory overcommiting may happen, as the sum of memory requested by the VMs hosted in the host is greater than the physical amount of memory.
 If memory is later needed and the host is memory-overcommited, CloudVAMP will use live-migration of VMs to make rooom for the VMs.